mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

     :values: 2451 8608 12029 15117 0 30715 17607
     :colors: success primary primary warning default danger warning

-|span| ships in Clang's libc++ 7.0 (and thus I assume in Xcode 10.0 as well),
-so here's a comparison using libc++.
+:dox:`std::span` ships in Clang's libc++ 7.0 (and thus I assume in Xcode 10.0 as well), so here's a comparison using libc++.
 To make the comparison fair, it uses the C++2a standard in all cases:

 .. code:: sh